 - All stocks with available information would achieve S{MSY} spawning escapement objectives except KRFC.
-The 2010-2012 3-year geometric mean escapements for spring/summer Chinook in Quillayute, Queets and the Hoh rivers are all below S{MSY} but above the MSST. - SRFC hatchery and natural-area adult escapement would exceed the preseason S{ACL}. - KRFC natural-area adult escapement would fall short of the preseason S{ACL} and S{OFL} which is partly a result of the large recreational river fishery allocation in 2013 and a lower preseason ocean abundance forecast for 2014 relative to 2013. - The KRFC age-4 ocean harvest rate would exceed the California Coastal Chinook ESA consultation standard. - All stocks would have projected exploitation rates less than MFMT or ESA consultation standards except KRFC and California Coastal Chinook. - All Puget Sound coho would have exploitation rates less than the annual rates allowed under the FMP harvest rate matrix and the PST 2002 Southern Coho Management. - All Washington Coast coho would have exploitation rates less than the annual rates allowed under the PST 2002 Southern Coho Management Plan. - No stocks would be approaching an overfished condition.
+The 2010-2012 3-year geometric mean escapements for spring/summer Chinook in Quillayute, Queets and the Hoh rivers are all below S{MSY} , but above the MSST, therefore, these stocks would not be overfished (overfished is defined as the 3-year geometric mean escapement exceeding MSST). - SRFC hatchery and natural-area adult escapement would exceed the preseason S{ACL} . - KRFC natural-area adult escapement would fall short of the preseason S{ACL} and S{OFL} which is partly a result of the large recreational river fishery allocation in 2013 and a lower preseason ocean abundance forecast for 2014 relative to 2013. - The KRFC age-4 ocean harvest rate would exceed the California Coastal Chinook ESA consultation standard. - All stocks would have projected exploitation rates less than MFMT or ESA consultation standards except KRFC and California Coastal Chinook.
+KRFC would be experiencing overfishing (overfishing is defined as the exploitation rate (F_T) exceeding MFMT). - All Puget Sound coho would have exploitation rates less than the annual rates allowed under the FMP harvest rate matrix and the PST 2002 Southern Coho Management. - All Washington Coast coho would have exploitation rates less than the annual rates allowed under the PST 2002 Southern Coho Management Plan. - No stocks would be approaching an overfished condition.